Earn Free College Credits While Attending High School!

 - be under 21 years of age and enrolled in any Aurora Public School and in grades 9-12

 - have Accuplacer, CCPT, ACT or SAT scores appropriate for the approved class or classes OR meet APS grade waiver qualifications.

 - have parent or guardian and high school counselor signatures and approval.

-APS will cover tuition and instructional fees under Concurrent Enrollment.
+APS will cover tuition under Concurrent Enrollment.
 Students will be responsible for the cost of books for each course.

 - Go to the counseling office of your high school, pick up the Agreement and Registration Form and make an appointment with your counselor.

-- See your high school counselor about taking the CCPT (Community College Placement Test) or have a high school transcript to show ACT/SAT scores.
+- See your high school counselor about taking the Accuplacer test or have a high school transcript to show ACT/SAT scores.

 - Bring your test results and a completed packet to the counseling office.
 Remember the Community College of Aurora registration packet must be completed and signed by your parent/guardian before you will be allowed in the Concurrent Enrollment Program.

 - The College Opportunity Fund, or COF, must be applied for and completed before you can apply for college.

 - If you are a Colorado resident for tuition purposes and did not sign-up for COF through your admissions application, you can sign-up online, https://cof.college-assist.org/.
 Click the College Opportunity Fund tab at the top on the far right.
 If you have any questions about your residency determination or COF, please contact the Admissions, Registration & Records Office at 303 360-4797.